ciantudur/wfamod-ltt/README.md

 ## License

-Distributed under the GPL 3.0 License.
+Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 ## Contact